 But drains may now be necessary only for a short time thanks to the invention of progressive tension sutures.
 Dr. Watterson uses a quilting technique that secures the abdominal skin to the underlying tissue layers, creating a tighter bond and leaving little or no room for fluid to build up.
 This shortens the time needed for drains.

 A second benefit of progressive tension sutures is that Dr. Watterson can make the long tummy tuck incision much lower, making it far easier to conceal.
 These sutures also reduce tension on the incision, which makes the ensuing scar less visible.

 How Long Does It Take To Recover From A Tummy Tuck?

 Tummy tucks or abdominoplasties are very much like going through a C-section.
 Many women can relate to that.
 It takes about six weeks to get back to a routine exercise regimen and one must be careful particularly in the first two weeks to be careful with activity levels to avoid postoperative bleeding.

 One remarkable medical breakthrough has been the introduction of Exparel, a long acting type of “Novocain” that can decrease pain significantly by providing anesthetic relief for approximately 3 days.
-We have been using this for several years now and it has been a game-changer for tummy tucks.
+Dr. Watterson has been using this for several years now and it has been a game-changer for tummy tucks.
 Patients can move more freely and tolerate the muscle repair much more easily, almost that we must remind patients to curb their activity levels early on.

 Enrolling in this program is free, so if you are a skin care advocate why not take an easy step towards keeping your skin that much more healthy and radiant?